perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

     $ docker run --network="host" -i -t producer-consumer-example

-Then we need to create the required topics not we reference the docker-compose names for kafka-broker and zookeeper.
-Rather than if running on bare metal the local host.
+Then we need to create the required topics note we reference the docker-compose names for broker and zookeeper.
+Rather than if running on bare metal the localhost.

-    $ docker-compose exec kafka-broker kafka-topics --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic example-topic
+    $ docker exec broker kafka-topics --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic example-topic
-    $ docker-compose exec kafka-broker kafka-topics --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic example-produced-topic
+    $ docker exec broker kafka-topics --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic example-produced-topic

 Now lets check they have been created by listing them if running from the docker-compose file location

-    $ docker-compose exec kafka-broker kafka-topics --zookeeper zookeeper:2181 --list
+    $ docker exec broker kafka-topics --zookeeper zookeeper:2181 --list

 Or pass localhost and from the machine